 The charitable objectives of the Agnes Moss Bequest Trust state that "the income arising from the property or from proceeds of sale of the property are to be applied for such purpose or object (within the legal definition of a charitable purpose or object) as the Area Meeting shall direct."
-The property referred to is 21 St Nicholas Street in Diss.
-The AM has directed that the trust is to be used 1) by AM for administration of the trust and property maintenance and repairs of 21 St Nicholas Street and 2) by Diss LM for general purposes and property maintenance and repairs of the Diss meeting house, burial ground and since 2017 a private house at 10, Frenze Road, previously the warden's house.
+The property referred to is 21 St Nicholas Street in Diss was sold in March 2024 The AM has directed that the trust is to be used 1) by AM for administration of the trust and property maintenance 2) by Diss LM for general purposes and property maintenance and repairs of the Diss meeting house, burial ground and since 2017 a private house at 10, Frenze Road, previously the warden's house.

-3. Financial Profile
+3 Financial Profile